Alcoholic hepatitis occurs when a person develops inflammation of the liver due to alcohol consumption.

 - A buildup of toxins (normally processed and eliminated by the liver) that causes confusion and changes in behavior

-- Kidney and lunch and brain failure
+- Kidney, lung and brain failure

 Alcoholic hepatitis is a very serious disease – as many as 40 percent of people with the disease die within one month if left untreated.

 At SCLC, we are one of the few centers that manages patients with severe acute alcoholic hepatitis.
 Our comprehensive diagnostic approach involves supporting the liver during the severe inflammation process until it recovers.
 This process requires intense care for the patients in a hospital setting.